Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Constantino Spas

-That covers it, John.
+Well, that covers it, John.
 We continue -- we're convinced that this could be positive for the industry.
-So we're going to make sure that we exhaust all over discussions with the authorities and put on the table all the points of view and the value these type of associations could bring to the Colombian market and to the Colombian consumer.
+So we're going to make sure that we exhaust all of our discussions with the authorities and put on the table all the points of view and the value of these types of associations could bring to the Colombian market and to the Colombian consumer.
 So I think we still need a few more weeks in front of us in order to have a final point of view and a final position on that from the authorities.
 So this is just the initial stage.

 John Santa Maria